simbathesailor/use-what-changed/README.md

 ## Electron example

-As it is a babel plugin so can be used , anywhere where react is used and babel is used for code transformation.
+As this lbrary is just javascript and react.
+It can be used whereever Reactjs exists.

+I have included the setup for elctron app with a repo example.

+Todos: Need to add an example for react-native, which is work in progress.
+I will update it in a couple of days.

 <p  align="center"><img  src="demoimages/electron_example.png"  width="500"  align="center"></p>